controlshift/website-v2/_resources/getting-started-with-distributed-organizing.md

 ## Final Thoughts

-Launching a distributed organizing program can be a scary step for a lot of organizations.
-Trusting our members to take the lead in organizing and giving over control is often a large shift from the way the organization has organized in the past, but it’s also a great opportunity to expand the work your organization is able to accomplish.
+Trusting our members to take the lead in organizing and giving over control might be a large shift from the way your organization has worked in the past, but it’s also a great opportunity to expand the work your organization is able to accomplish.
+This style of organizing is about making our movements big enough to win even if it means our campaigns can't be perfect as a result.

 **If you’re interested in how distributed organizing can help improve your organization’s impact, [get in touch](mailto:talk@controlshiftlabs.com)!**